FULLSHADE/fullshade.github.io/_posts/2021-08-14-apt31-dropper-targets-russia.md

 # Other First Stage Dropper Variations

 Throughout this offensive campaign, different countries were targeted, and different countries received slightly different variants in droppers.
-Another example of a dropper that APT31 used made use of embedded resources that when the dropper was executed would drop to disk and then execute the second stage payload.
+Another example of a dropper that APT31 used made use of embedded resources that when the dropper was executed would drop to disk and then execute the second-stage payload.
 Below is one example of an embedded resource-based dropper.

 Inspecting the variation 3F5EA95A5076B473CF8218170E820784 in PeStudio reveals that it includes two embedded DLL based resources.
 When malware accesses resources via the Windows API they are commonly referenced by name, here the resource IDs are 101 and 102.
 Both resources are detected as 32-bit executable files.